raghavdhingra/MeiliSearch-Test/README.md

 npm start
 ```

+###### The MeiliSearch server will be initialised at host: 127.0.0.1 on port 7700 (http://127.0.0.1:7700).
+A folder will be created on the base route with name "meili_database", this will be the default database directory from where the API will fetch the data, Thanks to MeiliSearch in-built API server.
+Alongwith, an API key will be set to access the MeiliSearch API.
+Check package.json for API key.

 2. Import the json data from data-API to meiliSearch server in order to create a local instance of indexed-database entries.
 For this, start a new terminal without killing the previous one, and enter:

 ```